djvanderlaan/bagger/README.md

 make download
 ```

-Should download the BAG and
+should download the BAG and

 ```
 make csv
 ```

 should convert the XML-files to CSV-format.